WindowsNT/chatgpt-api/README.md

 // Accepts input, temperature (the smaller, the least random results), max tokens to use. void SetModel(const char* model);
 // Sets the model to use

+std::optional<CHATGPT_RESULT> Image(const char* prompt,int wi = 512,int he = 512); // max is 1024x1024, can be also 256x256
+// Accepts a prompt and returns the image as raw PNG data
 ```